Covered in this article:

 For larger businesses, especially those relying on legacy software and/or hardware, moving fully to the Cloud, and ensuring sustainability, can be complex.
 Even businesses with modern software and hardware may find this new paradigm, so completely different from traditional approaches, difficult.
 This complexity requires a careful, skilled and managed approach – which is best handled by what the IT industry terms a ‘Cloud Architect.’
 As the name implies, the Cloud Architect is responsible for designing the Cloud computing environment in an organisation, which encompasses the platforms, servers, storage, delivery, and networks.
 In addition to the planning and designing, Cloud Architects also need to provide guidance throughout a development or deployment project and then manage the maintenance and support thereafter.
 Savvy Cloud Architects will take ownership of these systems and environments throughout their entire lifecycle – from the initial requirements analysis through to retirement.

-Importantly, the Cloud Architect role is very different from more traditional IT roles, because it is not only technical in nature.
+Importantly, the Cloud Architect role is very different from more traditional IT roles, because it is not only technical.
 There is a critical business and financial element required.
 Indeed, a skilled Cloud Architect will seek to understand what kinds of competitive advantages are required, the relevant functionalities that are needed, and the unique business requirements that the system architecture needs to deliver on.
 Moreover, the Cloud Architect will be responsible for sourcing and managing the right vendors such as Microsoft or Amazon; contracting suitable suppliers and deciding upon the right APIs and standards.

 Aligning Business Needs